liangjiecn/ControlledRandomSampling/README.md

-This is the program associated to my work "EVALUATION OF JOINT SPECTRAL-SPATIAL INFORMATION BASED HYPERSPECTRAL IMAGE CLASSIFICATION METHODS".
+This is the program associated to my work "On the Sampling Strategy for Evaluation of Spectral-spatial Methods in Hyperspectral Image Classification".
+Please contact me if you have further questions.

-Author: Jie Liang jie.liang@anu.edu.au
+Author: Jie Liang
+Email: jie.liang@anu.edu.au